Hand wash or dry clean. More garment care instructionshere

 As with our classic crew neck and v necks in the same yarn, it possesses all the properties of traditional lambswool that we know and love, including its warmth, moisture-wicking abilities and breathability, whilst being soft to the touch.

-See size chart at the bottom of the page
+Please see size chart at the bottom of the page

 Slim modern fit but has a small amount of natural stretch and moulds to body over time